naiquevin/tapestry/docs/user-guide/sqlfluff.md

 documented -
 https://docs.sqlfluff.com/en/stable/configuration/index.html.

-During project initialization, if you choose `sqlfluff` as the preferred formatter, then following lines will be added to your `tapestry.toml` manifest file.
+During project initialization, if `sqlfluff` is found installed on your system (and in `$PATH`), it will be shown as one of the formatter options.
+Upon choosing it, following lines will be added to the `tapestry.toml` manifest file.

 ```toml